how to moisturize 4c hair daily

 Moisturize your hair

-Next, you want to spray some water onto your hair and then apply your moisturizer or conditioner of your choice.
+Next, you want to apply your moisturizer or conditioner of choice to your hair.
 When choosing a moisturizer for your 4c hair, you ideally want to use a water-based moisturizer.
 Rub in the moisturizer while finger-detangling your hair.

 Add butter to your hair